CherryChristie/sales-transaction-analysis/README.md

 ### Project Overview

 This data analysis project aims to provide insights into the sales performance of an online retail over the past years.
-By analyzing various aspects of the online retail  dataset, we seek to identify trends, make data-driven recommendation, and gain a deeper understanding of the company's performance.
+By analyzing various aspects of the supermarket dataset, we seek to identify trends, make data-driven recommendation, and gain a deeper understanding of the company's performance.

 ### Data Source